 Abstract of the Waterjet Steerable Needle

-Steerable needles are a type of medical devices that can steer around obstacles to reach to a target location within patient anatomy and thus can improve the accuracy of medical procedures.
+Steerable needles are a type of medical device that can steer around obstacles to reach a target location within patient anatomy and thus can improve the accuracy of medical procedures.

-Radius of curvature is an important parameter while designing steerable needles and achieving smaller radius and being able to control it is of paramount importance in steerable needle technology.
+The radius of curvature is an important parameter while designing steerable needles, and achieving a smaller radius and being able to control it is of paramount importance in steerable needle technology.

 It is shown that the radius of curvature is a linear function of duty cycling for a range of the tissue stiffnesses used.

 A discrete-step kinematic model is used to model the motion of the waterjet steerable needle.

 This model consists of two parts: (1) the mechanics-based model predicts the cut-depth of waterjet in soft tissue based on soft tissue properties, waterjet diameter, and water exit velocity, and (2) a discrete-step kinematic unicycle model of the steerable needle travel.